deefour/interactor/README.md

 ## Context

 An interactor runs based on a given context.
-The context contains the information information the interactor needs to do its work.
-An interactor may affect its passed context, providing data from within the interactor back to the caller.
+The context contains the information the interactor needs to do its work.
+An interactor may alter the context, providing data from within the interactor back to the caller.

 All contexts extend the `Deefour\Transformer\MutableTransformer` from the [`deefour/transformer`](https://github.com/deefour/transformer) package.
 The `MutableTransformer` provides conveient access and mutation of the underlying data, including but not limited to implementations of `ArrayAccess` and `JsonSerializable`.

 ### Accessing the Context

-Within an interactor, the context is available via public accessor.
+An interactor's context can be accessed via the `context()` method.

 ```php
 $this->context();